atmoswing/atmoswing/readme.md

 Copyright (C) 2013-2014, Terr@num, Switzerland.

 Developed by Pascal Horton.

-Financed by the cantons of Valais and Vaud, Switzerland.

-Resulting from the MINERVE project (2011).
+Financial contributions:

+* 2008-2011 Cantons of Valais and Vaud (Switzerland): basis of the software from the MINERVE project.
+* 2011-2013 University of Lausanne (Switzerland): reorganization of the source code, improvement of the build system, documentation.
+* 2014 Direction régionale de l’environnement, de l’aménagement et du logement (France): addition of new forecast skill scores (reliability of the CRPS and rank histogram).

 See both license.txt and notice.txt files for details about the license and its enforcement.